mhmdvoid/UQUCompiler/README.md

 ---
 Currently, UQULang is only being developed by me, Mohammed.

-` the language is not to be taken seriously in any kind of way at this moment, since it's just another fun project of mine`
+` the language is not to be taken seriously in any kind of way at this moment, Since it's just another fun project of mine`

 ### Example of what UQULang should look like at the end